-Both QuickBooks and Dynamics 365 Business are accounting software solutions that are aimed at small businesses.
-QuickBooks and Dynamics 365 each provide the core functionality that you need to handle basic finances, but the similarities beyond that are actually somewhat limited.
+Both QuickBooks and Microsoft Dynamics 365 Business Central are software solutions that provide accounting functionality for businesses.
+They each can provide the core functionality you need to handle basic accounting in a small business.
+But beyond that, the two solutions are worlds apart.

-In this article I’m going to break down some of the differences between the two products and discuss when you might choose QuickBooks vs Dynamics 365.
+In this article I’m going to break down some of the differences between the two products and discuss when you might choose QuickBooks vs Microsoft Dynamics 365 Business Central.

 QuickBooks is available in a number of different versions: QuickBooks Online Plus; as well as QuickBooks Enterprise Solutions Platinum, Gold, and Silver.
 You get increased functionality as you move up the chain, including advanced reporting, payroll, inventory, and pricing.

 One of QuickBooks’ strengths is its longevity and market presence.
-Their Wikipedia page states that they had a 92% market share back in 2008.
+Their Wikipedia page states that they had a 74% small business market share back in 2005.
 You’d be hard-pressed to find an experienced accountant that has never relied on QuickBooks.
 The support, public knowledge, and community is quite strong surrounding the QuickBooks product.
 This could help you in reducing training costs.

 QuickBooks has a full range of options for deployment.
 You can run the solution in a “single-tenant” configuration, which means you can move the app from hosting in a private cloud to a public cloud, if necessary.
 It is also quite easy to buy and set up QuickBooks without any help.

-Compared to Dynamics 365, QuickBooks definitely has two more key advantages: payroll and payment processing.
+Compared to Dynamics 365, QuickBooks definitely has two more key advantages: easily integrated payroll and payment processing.
 As I mentioned, core areas of Intuit’s business include the payroll and merchant services add-ons.
-Since these features are great sources of revenue for Intuit, they are well integrated into the Quickbooks platforms – not so the case with Dynamics 365.
+Since these features are great sources of revenue for Intuit, they are well integrated into the QuickBooks platforms.
+(However, you are restricted to the OEM tools that QuickBooks offers.)

 - Weak user roles and security options — it’s too easy for mistakes to be made and for users to have improper access to data.